dcarrillo/whatismyip/README.md

     - [From Docker Hub](#from-docker-hub)

 > [!NOTE]
-> Since version 3.0.0, geodb database is not mandatory, not adding the flags will disable the geo feature.
+> Since version 3.0.0, the geodb database is not mandatory; not adding the flags will disable the geo feature.
-> Since version 2.3.0, the application includes an optional client [DNS discovery](#dns-discovery)
+> Since version 2.3.0, the application includes an optional client [DNS discovery](#dns-discovery) feature.

 Just another "what is my IP address" service, including geolocation, TCP open port checking, and headers information.
-Written in go with high performance in mind, it uses [gin](https://github.com/gin-gonic/gin) which uses [httprouter](https://github.com/julienschmidt/httprouter) a lightweight high performance HTTP multiplexer.
+Written in Go with high performance in mind, it uses [gin](https://github.com/gin-gonic/gin) which uses [httprouter](https://github.com/julienschmidt/httprouter), a lightweight high-performance HTTP multiplexer.

-Take a look at [ifconfig.es](https://ifconfig.es) a live site using `whatismyip` and the `DNS discovery` enabled.
+Take a look at [ifconfig.es](https://ifconfig.es), a live site using `whatismyip` with the `DNS discovery` feature enabled.

 Get your public IP easily from the command line: